OctopusDeploy/docs/docs/administration/managing-infrastructure/rotate-master-key.md

 ### Step 2.
 Stop the server

-Master key rotation currently only works when the server is stopped.
-In an HA cluster this means all the server nodes need to be stopped.
-The database will not be in a valid state during the rotation.
+Master key rotation currently only works when Octopus server is stopped, as the database will not be in a valid state during the rotation process.
+In an HA cluster, this means all the server nodes need to be stopped.
 You can do this with `Octopus.Server service --stop` on each server node.
 This also ensures anything in memory or in transit is persisted to disk before we start.

 ### Step 3.
 Rotate the master key